Zequez/logseq-vault/pages/Integrity.md

 - It's about being curious about what is the source of my action, or the source of my inactions.
 - Understatements and exaggerations are both out of integrity
 - 6 different ways I give my word
-	- What I say or do
+	- I do what I say
-	- .
+	- I do what I know
 	- My word is what others expect them; and it's also to say what you expect of others
 		- Notice expectations and either fulfill them or make them know beforehand that the expectation won't be fulfilled
 		- Active expectation management